sigmaenigma/django-base/README.md

 pip install virtualenv
 ```

-Create Virtual Environment
+Create Virtual Environment with a `projectname` of your choice:
 ```bash
 python3 -m venv projectname
 ```

-Change into the new directory
+Change into the new directory:
 ```bash
 cd projectname
 ```

-Activate virtual environment
+Activate virtual environment:
 ```bash
 source /bin/activate
 ```

 # Install Dependencies
-## Contents of the `requirements.txt`
+## Contents of the `requirements.txt`:
 ```sh
 Django==5.1.1
 django-filter==24.3